Skip to content

 Meet Feedsmith

-Fast, all‑in‑one JavaScript parser and generator for RSS, Atom, RDF, and JSON Feed, with support for popular namespaces and OPML files.
+Fast, all‑in‑one JavaScript feed parser and generator for RSS, Atom, RDF, and JSON Feed, with support for popular namespaces and OPML files.

 Feedsmith offers universal and format‑specific parsers that maintain the original feed structure in a clean, object-oriented format while intelligently normalizing legacy elements.
 Access all feed data without compromising simplicity.